chakri1184/amfoss-tasks/README.md

 # amfoss-tasks

-Hi, I’m B.CHAKRADHA.
+Hi, I’m B.CHAKRADHAR.
 I’m excited to contribute to this project and be a part of the AMFOSS community.
 I am a computer science student with a passion for technology and open-source development.

 # Why should we choose you?